jimzenn/jimzenn.github.io/content/about.md

 about: true
 ---

-I am a student of UCLA, majoring in Applied Mathematics.
+I am a student of UCLA majoring in Applied Mathematics.

  I currently work with AI Frontiers Conference.
 I am responsible for all of the conference's web development and digital marketing.